 Back in the 70s, when I was living in Paris, I managed to see two parts of Hanoun’s quartet of features devoted to the seasons, Le printemps (1970) and L’automne (1972) — no easy matter, because they were shown infrequently — and wrote about the second of these in Film Comment.
 I also once attended a meeting called by Hanoun to start a new magazine, the first issue of which he wound up editing, called Cinéthique (before it got taken over by theoretical ideologues with a post-Maoist bent).
 And now that I have all four seasons before me, I’ve seen for the first time L’été (1968), the first one made in the series, and look forward to catching up with L’hiver (1969) in the forseeable future.
 [May 29 postscript: Adrian Martin has reminded me that in fact I saw the film in Mexico City with him, at FICUNAM, in early 2013.
 A disquieting memory lapse!]
 L’été, made in August 1968, reportedly enraged a lot of French cinephiles by responding to May ’68 in such an aggressively oblique manner, focusing chiefly on a young woman (Grazilella Buci) in various states of undress and repose, alone in a house in Normandy, reading Kleist and Marcuse, among others (the film quotes as much as Godard ever has), and shifting between still photographs and film with various kinds of continuity and discontinuity in the marvelous editing, often scored to classical music.

 Re:Voir’s box set of The Seasons includes a 100-page bilingual booklet, including an interview with Hanoun, that’s very attractive and useful, although I wish it had mentioned the work done on at least two of the films by Babette Mangolte (as camera assistant), who got her start on these films before going on to shoot major films by Chantal Akerman, Yvonne Rainer, Jackie Raynal, Sally Potter, and others, as well as several fascinating films of her own.
-For further help in Hanounian matters, there are useful essays by Wheeler Winston Dixon and Nick Pinkerton available online and, for those who know French, two separate web sites, here and here, dedicated to his work.
-[5/27/16]
+For further help in Hanounian matters, there’s a useful essay by Nick Pinkerton available online.
+[5/27/16, updated 11/26/20]